QuarkNerd/blog/ceberhardt/_posts/2019-11-26-webassembly-on-the-blockchain.md

 ### Invoking smart contract methods

 NEAR has a JavaScript SDK, [nearlib](https://github.com/nearprotocol/nearlib), for interacting with the blockchain network.
-The following example uses this SDK to connect to the network, themn load and interact with the "hello-world" smart contract:
+The following example uses this SDK to connect to the network, then load and interact with the "hello-world" smart contract:

 ~~~javascript
 // the configuration required to connect to the network